Jay Higgins: Professional career

 Higgins signed with the Baltimore Ravens as an undrafted free agent on May 4, 2025.
 Higgins survived the final round of cuts and made the Ravens' initial 53-man roster.
+After suffering a knee injury in Baltimore's Week 10 victory over the Minnesota Vikings, he was placed on injured reserve on November 16.
+Higgins was activated on December 27, ahead of the team's Week 17 matchup against the Green Bay Packers.